 What body shape most people consider being big, fat and overweight depends on the culture they belong to, their immediate environment and the media influence.

 Opinions changed and evolved over the years.
-Nowadays, the stigma that surrounded overweight people loses its grip and society is more tolerant and accepting towards the chubbies.
+Nowadays, the stigma that surrounded overweight people loses its grip and society is more tolerant and accepting towards them.

 And mostly, it’s a good thing.